masher92/UKCP18/RegionalRainfallStats/ReadMe.md

 For the model, the mean values across all 12 ensemble members are plotted, and additionally the individual values from each ensemble member is plotted on one figure with 12 subplots.

-The difference between the mean values across the 12 ensemble members and the value from the regridded observations is also plotted.
+The difference between the mean values across the 12 ensemble members and the values from the regridded observations is also plotted.